ZAsprose/QWeatherDaily/README.md

 ## English
 qinglong enviroment param needed:

-  qweather_key: web api key from qweather.com
+  qweather_key: web api key from qweather.com.
+In offical document, developer should use JWT instead, and this param will not be needed.

+  qweather_private_key, qweather_proj_id,  qweather_private_key_id: 3 params for JWT.
+They should be granted from console of qweather.
+Reference to [QWeather Doc Authentication](https://dev.qweather.com/en/docs/configuration/authentication/)

   city_list_str: a string combined by a set of values of longitude,latitude or keyword,Superior administrative divisions of a city,a certain country or region using country code ISO 3166.
 Reference to [QWeather GeoAPI Doc](https://dev.qweather.com/en/docs/api/geoapi/city-lookup/). e.g.:"茶陵,湖南,cn;melbourne,victoria,au;144.96,-37.82"